-Below are our four current research priority themes, which align with the priorities of the Design and Creative Practice Enabling Capability Platform and the UN Sustainable Development Goals.
+Below are our four current research priority themes, which align with the priorities of the Design and Creative Practice Enabling Impact Platform and the UN Sustainable Development Goals.

 Through practice-based and allied creative methods, it asks how stories come to matter: whose stories, what stories, how stories are shaped, framed and circulated.
 It invites critical engagement with theories of difference and relationality, including Indigenous, feminist, queer, critical race, decolonial theory and posthumanist theory.
 Equally, it is open to the bending of genres to explore transgressive and performative contours and cartographies.
 The theme invites and implicates diverse modes of creative practice, including the essayistic, poetic, performative and fictional.

 Researchers: Vicki Couzens, Ronnie Scott, Rebecca Hill, Michelle Aung Thin, Bonny Cassidy, Francesca Rendle-Short, David Carlin, Linda Daley, James Oliver, Julienne van Loon, Melody Ellis, Sreedhevi Iyer, Rose Michael, Zoe Dzunko.

 This theme encourages engagement with interdisciplinary ways of knowing, including play scholarship from ludology, psychology, literary studies or biology.
 By foregrounding playful and experimental research practices with poetry, fiction, nonfiction, digital literatures, sound, screen and performance writing, this research enables innovative investigations of pressing material, social, ecological and cultural issues, and offers new insight into innovative methods and applications of creative writing and/or literary studies.